Your Guide to the Real Estate Contract

 A contract for the purchase and sale of real estate (aka a real estate contract) must be in writing to be enforceable.
 That’s why the piece of paper exists.
-Even if you agree to purchase a property verbally over the phone or in person, the buyer can’t enforce the sale unless your signature is on that paper.
+That means even if you agree to purchase a property over the phone or verbally in person, the buyer can’t enforce the sale unless your signature is on that paper.

 Has All the Who’s.

-A real estate contract must identify the parties involved in the sale, which is a legalese way of saying it must have everyone’s name on it, including those middle initials.
+A real estate contract must identify the parties involved in the sale, which is a legalese way of saying it’s got to have everyone’s name on it, including those middle initials.
 If one of the parties is a corporation, it should clearly state the name of the corporation, too (e.g., “Apartment 405, Inc., a Florida Corporation”).

 And All the What’s.

-Aside from including everyone involved in the sale, a real estate contract must also have the details of the property or properties being sold.
+Aside from having everyone involved in the sale, a real estate contract must also have the property or properties being sold.
 To create a binding contract, the description has to be specific, not vague like “my home on the water”.
-This typically includes the property’s legal description which includes the address, parcel number, plot information and other details.
+This typically includes the property’s legal description which includes the address, parcel number, plat information and other details.

 Show Me the Money, Ahem, Price.

 The real estate contract must state the purchase price for the property, which is the amount the buyer is offering to pay the seller.